 Under our certificate of incorporation and bylaws, the Board may consist of between three and 25 directors, and the number of directors within this range may be changed from time to time by the Board.
-The Board currently consists of 12 directors, each of whom is also a director of Cathay Bank, a California-chartered bank and wholly-owned subsidiary of Bancorp.
-The Board has increased the size of the Board to 14 directors effective as of the date of the 2024 annual meeting.
+The Board currently consists of 14 directors, each of whom is also a director of Cathay Bank, a California-chartered bank and wholly-owned subsidiary of Bancorp.
+The Board has decreased the size of the Board to 12 directors, effective as of the date of the annual meeting.

 The Board has three classes of directors and our bylaws provide that the number of directors in each class should be as nearly equal in number as possible.
 The term of office of each class of directors is three years.
-The current term of the Class I directors will expire at the 2024 annual meeting of stockholders and, if elected at the 2024 annual meeting, the new term will expire at the 2027 annual meeting of stockholders.
-The current term of the Class II directors will expire at the 2025 annual meeting of stockholders.
+The current term of the Class II directors will expire at the 2025 annual meeting of stockholders and, if elected at the 2025 annual meeting, the new term will expire at the 2028 annual meeting of stockholders.
 The current term of the Class III directors will expire at the 2026 annual meeting of stockholders.
+The current term of the Class I directors will expire at the 2027 annual meeting of stockholders.

-To balance the classes of directors, stockholders are being asked to elect five Class I directors and one Class II director, so that the classes are as nearly equal in number as possible.
-The Class I directors will hold office until the 2027 annual meeting of stockholders and the Class II director will hold office until the
+To rebalance the classes of directors, stockholders are being asked to elect four Class II directors, so that the classes are as nearly equal in number as possible.
+The Class II directors will hold office until the 2028 annual meeting of stockholders, and their successors have been elected and gualified.